Russanandres/LightROM/README.md

 - Lightrom ULTRA - 162mb

 For now
+## Who needs this firmware?
+Is it for me?
+Most likely no. For people who use youtube, twitter and so on, that is, ordinary people do not need it.
+If you want an iPod-like music player or just a video player.
+You don't like a lot of programs installed on your device or you just want multirom firmware to test programs.
+Then it is most likely for you, but be aware that there are a lot of bugs here.
 ## Other phones
 This firmware at the time of 03/22/22+ **DOES NOT SUIT ANYONE EXCEPT NEXUS 5 HAMMERHEAD!!!!!
 THE AUTHOR IS NOT RESPONSIBLE FOR A DAMAGED DEVICE!!!!** (although during installation you can hardly brick it, but believe me, it’s better not to try)
 ### Porting?